danielbush/WithTest/README.md

 # UnitJS - a unit testing framework for javascript

 UnitJS is simplified unit testing framework.
-It was originally put together overnight using some of the code used in JSUnit.net.
+It was originally based on JSUnit.net.
 By intention, it does not have a lot of the added features of JSUnit.

 I wanted something simple which I could then hack into more complex or automated solutions as I required.